 The design method and the material grade of the axle shall be selected with due regard for its application.

-Alternate design methods may be used, however such proposals shall be subject to approval by the CRN Manager.
+Alternate design methods, such as hollow axles, may be used, however such proposals shall be subject to approval by the CRN Manager.

 4.1 Axle manufacture